 Senior housing includes a broad range of independent living, assisted living and nursing care properties operated as stand-alone, multi-property and continuing care communities.
-Occupancy, rental and new construction rates have increased since the end of the Great Recession in 2009 to 2011.
-Labor costs and turnover rates, especially for low-wage health care aides, remain a concern, though given the private pay nature of senior housing, are subject to pass through rental increases.
+Occupancy, rental and new construction rates have increased since the end of the Great Recession of 2009 to 2011.
+Labor costs and turnover rates, especially for low-wage health care aides, remain a concern, though given the private pay nature of senior housing, are subject to pass-through rental increases.

 Senior housing industry is highly profitable (with effective execution)

-Senior housing comprises a range of options based on the need for alternative housing, combined with ancillary services such as hospitality, supportive care and medical.
-The vast majority of senior citizens prefer to age in-place with assistance from family members, nurses and health aides; participation in adult day care center activities; and accessory (boarder) apartment living.
-Independent living and assisted living is expensive and requires, with exception, out-of-pocket payments from the vast majority of residents.
+Senior housing comprises a range of options based on the need for alternative housing, combined with ancillary services such as hospitality and supportive and medical care.
+The vast majority of senior citizens prefer to age in-place with: assistance from family members, nurses and health aides; participation in adult day care center activities; and accessory (boarder) apartment living.
+Independent living and assisted living is expensive and requires, with exceptions, out-of-pocket payments from the vast majority of residents.